-Planning a trip to the Netherlands and looking for things to do for film fans?
-Based on my own recent travel experiences, here is my ultimate Netherlands Bucket List for 10 things to do in the Netherlands…
+Are you planning a trip to the Netherlands and are looking for fun things to do?
+Here is my ultimate Netherlands Bucket List for 10 things to do in the Netherlands…

 1. Visit the Anne Frank Huis in Amsterdam

 Sure, the reason why the house got so famous is pretty horrible.
 But in order to never forget and to ensure that such horrible things will hopefully never happen again, seeing the Anne Frank House from the inside is a must-do when visiting Amsterdam.

 There have been several TV and cinema film adaptations about the life of Anne Frank based on her very own diaries.
 The most recent one is a German cinema feature from 2016, which was partly filmed at the original location of the Anne Frank House in Amsterdam.

 Amsterdam's most popular sightseeing attraction also appears in another novel and film: In The Fault in Our Stars (2014), the terminally ill, American teenagers Hazel and Gus visit the Anne Frank House and share their first kiss here.